 Begin in Silverton, which is a National Historic Landmark District noted for its quaint Victorian-era Main Street and famous Town Hall.
 Originally opened in 1883, the Grand Imperial Hotel has been restored to its former glory.
-Pop into the Chocolate Dog boutique for local wine, chocolate, candy and artisan products, or hop aboard the Durango & Silverton Narrow Gauge Railroad’s Silverlight Express for a day trip south to Durango.
+Or, hop aboard the Durango & Silverton Narrow Gauge Railroad’s Silverlight Express for a day trip south to Durango.

 As the name suggests, Silverton was once a mining town that drew the interest of fortune seekers.
 While largely tapped today, you’ll find the Old Hundred Mine and Mayflower Mill on the outskirts of town.
 Above the mine sits the Old Hundred Boarding House, a weathered two-story dormitory that precariously clings to Galena Mountain.
 Back in town, the San Juan County Historical Museum details the area’s mining heritage.
 The byway also stops at a series of intriguing ghost towns, including Animas Forks and Capitol City, which once aspired to be the state capital.